alextebbs/lore/README.md

-# Mythweaver
+# Mythroller

 (Live demo)[https://lore-orpin.vercel.app/]

-Mythweaver is an NPC generator using OpenAI to create fictional characters for use in tabletop roleplaying games.
+Mythroller is an NPC generator using OpenAI to create fictional characters for use in tabletop roleplaying games.

 I built this as a way to teach myself Next.JS and how to architect a more